yiiyama/HGCalTP/extractor/README.md

 Extractor macros
 ================

-As we agreed to start with classification of predefined clusters, the only extractor macros currently provided (`clusters.cc` and `clusters_binned.cc`) take the HGCalTriggerNtuples, which is an event-wise (one event per entry) tree, and make a cluster-wise (one cluster per entry) tree.
+As we agreed to start with classification of predefined clusters, the only extractor macro currently provided (`clusters.cc`) takes the HGCalTriggerNtuples, which is an event-wise (one event per entry) tree, and make a cluster-wise (one cluster per entry) tree.
 The macros should be straightforward (dumb) enough to be modified according to needs.